AdobeDocs/campaign-standard.en/help/reporting/using/about-dynamic-reports.md

    <td><strong>Feature available.</strong>

    All out-of-the-box & custom profiles fields and Adobe Campaign Standard event fields processed in the US data cluster.</td>
-   <td><strong>Feature available.</strong>

-   No out-of-the-box & custom profiles information pushed into the US reporting cluster. </td>
-   <td><strong>Feature available.</strong>

-   No out-of-the-box or custom profile fields sent to the US data center with the exception of profileExternalID.
-All Adobe Campaign Standard event fields processed in the US data center with the exception of segment code and mirror page ID.</td>
   </tr>
   <tr>
    <td>EMEA</td>